astaylor92/astaylor92.github.io/docs/_posts/2022-09-08-beer-classification.md

 ## Context

 This one was just for fun!
-I was poking around at beer data and came across a pretty clean dataset on Kaggle with characteristics of beer tastes, along with the beer source information (name, type, brewery).
+I was poking around at beer data and came across a pretty clean dataset on Kaggle with beer flavor and aroma profiles, along with the beer source information (name, type, brewery).
 It got me wondering, how easy is it to mathematically tell different beer types apart?

 For those that drink beer, some types are very clearly different (an IPA vs a light lager, for example), and others are not (like a porter and a stout).
-However, with this dataset providing 14 different features, maybe we can classify beers pretty well!
+Let's see if we can model it.

 ## Objective

-The goal was simply to train a multiclass classifier to predict a beer's style from its characteristics.
+Train a multiclass classifier to predict a beer's style from its characteristics.
+That's it.

-Selfishly, I also hadn't used `scikit-learn`'s `Pipeline` object too much yet, and I also wanted to dive deeper into multiclass classification scoring and metrics, since most of my experience dealt with the binary case.
+Selfishly, I also wanted to get a few reps with `scikit-learn`'s `Pipeline` object and dive deeper into multiclass classification scoring and metrics, since most of my experience has dealt with the binary case.

 ## Approach